Click here to return to homepage

 For these reasons, we agree with the Panel that import licensing procedures for tariff quotas are within the scope of the Licensing Agreement."(2)

-"The preamble to the Licensing Agreement stresses that the Agreement aims at ensuring that import licensing procedures 'are not utilized in a manner contrary to the principles and obligations of GATT 1994' and are 'implemented in a transparent and predictable manner'.
+“The preamble to the Licensing Agreement stresses that the Agreement aims at ensuring that import licensing procedures ‘are not utilized in a manner contrary to the principles and obligations of GATT 1994’ and are ‘implemented in a transparent and predictable manner’.
 Moreover, Articles 1.2 and 3.2 make it clear that the Licensing Agreement is also concerned, with, among other things, preventing trade distortions that may be caused by licensing procedures.
 It follows that wherever an import licensing regime is applied, these requirements must be observed.
 The requirement to prevent trade distortion found in Articles 1.2 and 3.2 of the Licensing Agreement refers to any trade distortion that may be caused by the introduction or operation of licensing procedures, and is not necessarily limited to that part of trade to which the licensing procedures themselves apply.
-There may be situations where the operation of licensing procedures, in fact, have restrictive or distortive effects on that part of trade that is not strictly subject to those procedures.
+There may be situations where the operation of licensing procedures, in fact, has restrictive or distortive effects on that part of trade that is not strictly subject to those procedures.

 In the case before us, the licensing procedure established in Article 1 of Regulation 1431/94 applies, by its terms, only to in-quota trade in frozen poultry meat.
 No licensing is required by Regulation 1431/94 for out-of-quota trade in frozen poultry meat.
 To the extent that the Panel intended merely to reflect the fairly obvious fact that this licensing procedure applies only to in-quota trade, we uphold the finding of the Panel that '[t]he Licensing Agreement, as applied to this particular case, only relates to in-quota trade'."(4)